 Dear TinkerTry Readers:

 Today, January 9th of 2017, is my very first day at VMware.
-As a Commercial Systems Engineer, my role will include demonstrating the benefits of a Software Defined Storage strategy, specifically focusing on vSAN for eastern US customers.
-My region is the Eastern US, with a mix of customer travel and work-from-home.
+As a Commercial Systems Engineer, my role will include demonstrating the benefits of a Software Defined Storage strategy, specifically focusing on vSAN for eastern US commercial customers, with a mix of travel to customer sites, and work-from-home.
 Customer facing work is what I enjoy most.

-Given I'm at 30,006 feet right now, and my laptop is running low on power (broken AC outlet), Gogo Wi-Fi is barely hanging in there, lots of turbulence, 150 mph headwinds, 50 mph groundwinds, well, you get the picture.
+I'm at 30,006 feet right now with my laptop is running low on power (broken AC outlet) and Gogo Wi-Fi barely hanging in there with lots of turbulence, 150 mph headwinds, 50 mph groundwinds, well, you get the picture.
 I'll need to be keeping this post rather short, as I try to capture a change in my career that has been rather long in the making.

-My IT experience in supporting post-sales servers and storage has me ready to tackle a new challenge, finding it best to take a chance on something new every few years.
+My IT experience in supporting post-sales servers and storage has me ready to tackle a new challenge, finding it best to take a chance on something new every few years, which is what I did internally back at IBM.
 I cannot tell you how enthused/stoked/excited I am to have this opportunity, but I'm going to try!
 If you've followed this site for a while, this company choice may not exactly surprise you.
 But what is so cool about this is new role is that I get to channel my enthusiasm for the market leading hypervisor and the latest SSD tech right into my day job!
 See also:

 I've been using VMware products in a variety roles, first getting my VCP-101V way back in 2005, using VMware Server and GSX for years before that.
 Anybody remember adding NIC drivers to your ESX from a floppy?
 Flash forward to today's world of flash storage, and it's time to leap ahead into the software defined storage world.
 Such an honor to actually be working at this company that I've spent so much of my time deploying and using.